scrabbletank/farhome-rules/rulesdoc.md

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
 A creature attempting to see through the rain and mists must make a perception check against your spellcasting.
 On fail they cannot see further than 3 tiles.

 - **Thunderstrike:** Call town a thundering bolt of lightning at a target creature in range.
-The creature makes a Dexterity save vs your spellcasting, on fail taking 1 wounds and 4 wound dice in lightning damage.
+The creature makes a Dexterity save against your spellcasting, on fail taking 1 wounds and 4 wound dice in lightning damage.
 In addition, all creatures within 2 tiles of the target must make a Stamina save or take 2 wound dice in thunder damage, being knocked prone on crit.

 Add a proficiency die for every level cast above 7th.